-Virginia parenting Posted over 4 years ago
+Virginia parenting Posted about 5 years ago

 Hello!
 How do I get my little one (2 years old) to try new foods (especially veggies)?
 It seems like he has an issue with different textures ... we try to give him new foods and he usually rejects them and then my husband and I get discouraged.
 I know we shouldn't take it personally but I feel like we end up giving him the same foods over and over again.
 Any tricks to get this guy to eat a variety of things?

 Thanks for your help and time!!
 I love your website - it's a wonderful resource.